alibaihaqi/javascript-docs/src/introduction/getting-started.md

 # Getting Started

-You might need prepare some tools if you want to develop your project with Golang.
+You might need prepare some tools if you want to develop your project with JavaScript.

 ## Installation